Skip to main content

 farmflux map

-FarmFlux targets core U.S. agricultural emissions, including data-poor regions.
-Background shows oversampled NH3 columns from the Cross-track Infrared Sounder (CrIS) onboard the Suomi National Polar-orbiting Partnership (S-NPP) [29].
+FarmFlux will provide new data relevant to core U.S. agricultural regions, where atmospheric measurements of nitrogen-containing species are particularly sparse.
+Background shows oversampled ammonia columns from the Cross-track Infrared Sounder (CrIS) onboard the Suomi National Polar-orbiting Partnership (S-NPP) [29].
 Black/blue stars and circles show deployment locations and rough ranges for the large and small aircraft, respectively.
-Triangles and circles denote Ammonia Monitoring Network (AMoN) and Aerosol Robotic Network (AERONET) locations.
+Triangles and circles denote Ammonia Monitoring Network (AMoN) and Aerosol Robotic Network (AERONET) sites.

 WHY NASA?